ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

     adb shell # connect from your computer to your Ubuntu Touch device sudo mount -o rw,remount /
-    adb uninstall [APP_ID] # This is the adb of your device, not your host exit
+    adb uninstall [APP_ID] # This is the adb of your device, not your computer exit

 - Done!
 You might have to pull down from the center of the screen and release for the new Android apps to show up.